-State of Decay has a storyline; in fact it has a couple of storylines, with numerous side missions in between.
+State of Decay has a storyline; in fact, it has a couple of storylines, with numerous side missions in-between.
 Story missions are timeless but side quests expire after a while.
 You will get radio calls from Lily giving you a kind of final warning when the missions will expire soon.
 Completing main story missions unlocks trade opportunities with different supply lockers.
-With enough Influence you can “buy” weapons and supplies from these other Enclaves.
-I’ll cover most of that in my “walkthrough/checklist/whatever-the-hell-it-will-be” later.
+With enough Influence, you can “buy” weapons and supplies from these other Enclaves.
+Most of that is covered in my walkthrough.

-Combat Training – When you have upgraded you Skills high enough (Fighting, Shooting, Wits, etc.) Lily will contact you asking if you could train some of the other Survivors.
-Like Morale Talks you lead the Survivor to specific location; teaching them how to fight, sneak, and shoot.
+- Combat Training: When you have upgraded your Skills high enough (Fighting, Shooting, Wits, etc.), Lily will contact you asking if you could train some of the other Survivors.
+Like Morale Talks, you lead the Survivor to a specific location; teaching them how to fight, sneak, and shoot.

-Diversion Request – Go to location and make noise with a Distraction Device (Firecrackers/Toy Doll/Egg Timer) or beep the horn of your car a lot.
-Using the Police Cruiser’s siren is the best and quickest way.
-These are really easy with a Police Cruiser.
+- Diversion Request: Go to the location and make noise with a Distraction Device (Firecrackers/Toy Doll/Egg Timer) or beep the horn of your car a lot.
+These are really easy with a Police Cruiser's siren.

-Scavenger? – A Survivor from a Neighboring Base needs protection while they scrounge for items.
+- Scavenger?: A Survivor from a Neighboring Base needs protection while they scrounge for items.
 You take them back to their Base where you’ll either get a Rucksack full of Supplies or you gain a new Survivor for YOUR Home Base.
-Having Marcus do these missions creates more Trust between Neighbors making them more likely to join your clan later.
+Having Marcus do these missions creates more Trust between Neighbors making them more likely to join your community later.

 Ignoring any of the above will cause a loss in Morale, with whatever character is covering the mission.

-Medicine – Almost as common as Food but not used by Survivors as often (unless they are Hurt).
+- Medicine: Almost as common as Food but not used by Survivors as often (unless they are Hurt).
 Like Food it can be found almost anywhere.
-When broken open with the X button you will find Health items (Painkillers, Ibuprofen, Asprin, etc.)
+When broken open with the X button you will find Health items (Painkillers, Ibuprofen, Aspirin, etc.)

-Fuel – It was originally going to be used for Vehicles but the developers removed that feature before release (what is video game developers’ phobia with making cars run on gas in games?).
+- Fuel: It was originally going to be used for Vehicles but the developers removed that feature before release (luckily that's not the case in State of Decay 2).
 Now it’s just used for Outpost traps, making Molotovs, and powering the Generator in the Lifeline DLC.
 When broken open with the X button you will find Petrol Bombs (Molotovs).